 Wireless routers also have basic firewall functionality, using Network Address Translation to share one IP address across several wireless stations.
-Most wireless routers also include a four-port Ethernet switch, so you can connect a few wired personal computers to your LAN via Ethernet cable and let them share internet access, too.
-Most wireless routers combine the functionality of a wireless AP, an Ethernet router, a basic firewall and a small Ethernet switch.
+Most wireless routers also include a four-port Ethernet switch so you can connect a few wired PCs to your LAN via an Ethernet cable and let them share internet access, too.
+Most wireless routers combine the functionality of a wireless AP, Ethernet router, basic firewall and small Ethernet switch.

 Key differences between wireless access points and wireless routers